MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 your organization works.
 Using your existing organizational chart is an excellent place to begin.

-*Be sure you’ve identified each of the units in all of your companies.
+*Be sure you've identified each of the units in all of your companies.
 The levels and entities you create in this window will be used for all of your Microsoft Dynamics GP companies.*